 Please note that this list will be updated when new products are added to the global marketplace for space - so please check back for more.

-The PM200 and PM400 bring high thrust propulsion capability to 3-12U and 6-12U CubeSats respectively.
+The PM200 brings high thrust propulsion capability to 3-12U CubeSats.
 Low system complexity and zero propellant toxicity allow for simple and robust operations, both on the ground and when in orbit.
 The medium tank pressure and high storage density of liquid propellants enable high safety factor tanks to be used with little mass penalty.
-The standard 1U configuration of the PM200 propulsion module can deliver in excess of 230 m/s of velocity increment to a 3U CubeSat of 4 kg at a nominal thrust level of 0.5 N and the standard 2U configuration of the PM400 propulsion module can deliver in excess of 230 m/s of velocity increment to a 6U CubeSat of 8 kg at a nominal thrust level of 1 N. Both systems can be seamlessly integrated with the iADCS400 to provide a fully integrated GNC and ADCS solution.
+The standard 1U configuration of the PM200 propulsion module can deliver in excess of 230 m/s of velocity increment to a 3U CubeSat of 4 kg at a nominal thrust level of 0.5 N. The system can be seamlessly integrated with the iADCS400 to provide a fully integrated GNC and ADCS solution.
 In addition, the PM200 offers active thrust vector control to minimize disturbance torque on the satellite platform.

 Based on helicon technology, the REGULUS system is a magnetically-enhanced RF plasma thruster designed for small platforms; characterized by low power and budget constraints.
 Due to its simplified architecture the thruster allows for cost reduction, making it a valuable solution for small platforms down to multi U. The system is throttleable and is easily scalable to match with the customer needs, while being composed only of a discharge chamber, an antenna and a magnetic field generator.
 It does not use electrodes, does not require neutralizers and grids, thus allowing cost reductions and long lifetimes.
 A proprietary (patented) helicon technology has been developed specifically for micro and nano-satellites.